 Ways to Give

 This is the easiest way to contribute, whether by check, credit card or actual cash.
 Donors who make gifts of cash are eligible for a charitable deduction in the year the gift is made.
 When making your contribution by check, please make your check payable to YVCF and include the fund name in the Memo.
-Wire or ACH transfers are also available, please call our offices at 970-879-8632 for instructions.
+Wire or ACH transfers are also available, please call our offices at 970-879-8632 for instructions or view then online here.
 We can receive your donation at either address below.

 PO Box 881869